Dr. John Feierabend Calendar on GIAmusic.com

 Below are FAME events planned for the coming year.
 You may select specific categories to see the different types of courses offered.

 Music Educators plant seeds for a lifetime of music making but teachable moments do not always happen in the classroom.
-The school year provides many opportunities for music educators to make experiences available to students outside of the music classroom.
-By doing so, we also make them available to our faculty, school, and community.
-When the community is invited to participate in our music programs, they become invested in the child’s development and the growth of the music program, as well.
-This session will share a dozen ways to enrich the musical growth and development of your students, your school and your community while providing opportunities that may inspire a lifelong love of music.
+This session shares a dozen ways to enrich the musical growth and development of your students, your school and community while providing opportunities to inspire a lifelong love of music.